Amelia Earhart: Additional solo flights

 On January 11, 1935, Earhart became the first aviator to fly solo from Honolulu, Hawaii, to Oakland, California.
 This time, Earhart used a Lockheed 5C Vega.
 Although many aviators had attempted this flight, including the participants in the 1927 Dole Air Race, which flew the opposite direction, and resulted in three deaths, Earhart's flight was mainly routine with no mechanical breakdowns.
 In her final hours, she relaxed and listened to "the broadcast of the Metropolitan Opera from New York".

 On April 19, 1935, using her Lockheed Vega aircraft that she had named "old Bessie, the fire horse", (Note: "Old Bessie" started out as a Vega 5 built in 1928 as c/n 36, but was modified with a replacement fuselage to become a 5B.)
 Earhart flew solo from Los Angeles to Mexico City.
 Earhart's next record attempt was a nonstop flight from Mexico City to New York.
-After she set off on May 8, her flight was uneventful, although large crowds that greeted her at Newark, New Jersey, were a concern, because she had to be careful not to taxi into them.
+After she set off on May 8, her flight was uneventful, although large crowds that greeted her in Newark, New Jersey, were a concern, because she had to be careful not to taxi into them.

 Earhart again participated in the 1935 Bendix Trophy long-distance air race, finishing fifth, the best result she could manage because her stock Lockheed Vega, whose maximum speed was 195 mi/h, was outclassed by purpose-built aircraft that reached more than 300 mi/h.
 The race had been difficult because a competitor, Cecil Allen, died in a fire at takeoff, and Jacqueline Cochran was forced to pull out due to mechanical problems.
 In addition, "blinding fog" and violent thunderstorms plagued the race.

 Between 1930 and 1935, Earhart set seven women's speed-and-distance aviation records in a variety of aircraft, including the Kinner Airster, Lockheed Vega, and Pitcairn Autogiro.
 By 1935, recognizing the limitations of her "lovely red Vega" in long, transoceanic flights, Earhart contemplated a new "prize ... one flight which I most wanted to attempt—a circumnavigation of the globe as near its waistline as could be."
 For the new venture, she would need a new aircraft.